-Need more planning help?
+Need more planning help for your Big Island 5 day itinerary?
 This is the best Big Island guide book money can buy!
 We love it.
 Be sure to pick up a copy and bring it with you on your trip.

 Don’t miss these articles about visiting Hawaii:

 See all of our Hawaii travel planning resources in one place

 Buy a top-rated travel insurance policy

 5 simple money-saving hacks for booking.com

 Renting a car in Hawaii: 10 things you NEED to know

 Is it worth visiting Hawaii with a baby?